 When determining the issue price, an initial sales charge is added to the net asset value per unit.

-The initial sales charge is 5% of the net asset value per unit.
-The Company is free to charge a lower initial sales charge, or no initial sales charge at all.
+Information on the amount of the initial sales charge that is levied can be found in the table below.
 The initial sales charge may reduce or even completely consume the performance of the fund, particularly in the case of a short investment period.